jojozhuang/jojozhuang.github.io/_portfolio/course-player-signalr.md

 category: dotnet
 ---

 > This online course player is developed by SignalR based on ASP.NET.
 Another implementation is developed by Socket.IO on Node.js, check [Course Player (Socket.IO)]({% link _portfolio/course-player-socketio.md %}) for more details.
 Both of the implementations are based on [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
-For the basic knowledge of WebSocket and SignalR, please refer to one of my blog posting [Develop Realtime Online Application with WebSocket]({% link _posts/2016-03-15-developing-realtime-online-application-with-websocket.md %}).
+For the basic knowledge of WebSocket and SignalR, please refer to one of my blog posting [Building Realtime Web Application with WebSocket]({% link _posts/2016-03-15-building-realtime-web-application-with-websocket.md %}).

 It contains four samples, named as follows: